Second Seller: 1953 Ford Custom Line Lowrider Wagon – NOW $11,500

-June 3rd Update: Long time GuysWithRides followers may recall we first featured this mildly customized 1953 Ford Station Wagon the owner refers to as “The Shaggin Wagon.”
+June 3, 2020 Update – Longtime GuysWithRides followers may recall we first featured this mildly customized 1953 Ford Station Wagon the owner refers to as “The Shaggin Wagon.”
 Despite nine months passing, the private seller remains firm on his asking price of $13,500.
 We predict more months will pass unless he decides he’s willing to accept a bit less money.
 Good luck with the purchase!

-This 1953 Ford Customline Lowrider we found here on Craigslist in Lockport, New York piqued our interest.
-The private owner currently still has it advertised for $13,500.
-Based on the Hagerty Insurance Online Valuation Tool, private seller currently has his Lowrider priced $2,400 above the #4 “Fair” or daily driver level.
+This 1953 Ford Customline Lowrider we found originally in the Fall of 2019 on Craiglist in Lockport, New York that piqued our interest is now listed here on Craigslist in Ligonier, Pennsylvania (Pittsburgh) The private owner currently still has it advertised for $10,000 (the original ask was $13,500).
+Based on the Hagerty Insurance Online Valuation Tool, the private seller currently has his Lowrider priced $2,400 above the #4 “Fair” or daily driver level.

 Overall, if it checks out during your in-person inspection, this wagon has the makings of being a fun cruiser for you and either your friends or family.
 Good luck with the purchase!